 My advice is read it with no expectations, other than to expect Patrick Ness at his best.
 When I started reading it, I was trying to attach it to something familiar I had read before to make sense, but once I let that feeling go and gave myself up to the story I felt as though I was flying like a dragon!

-If this hasn’t convinced you to read it, then I’ll finish by saying that this book had hope and bravery running through its core and any book that has this is a book for me.
+If this hasn’t convinced you to read it, then I’ll finish by saying that Burn had hope and bravery running through its core and any book that has this is a book for me.